agda/agda-pkg/README.md

 ========

 The Agda package manager that we all have been waiting for.
-This tool do not modify `Agda` at all, it will just manage systematically the directory `.agda` and its files: `.agda/defaults` and `.agda/libraries`.
+This tool does not modify `Agda` at all, it will just manage systematically the directory `.agda` and its files: `.agda/defaults` and `.agda/libraries`.
 For more information about how the Agda package system works, read the official documentation [here](https://agda.readthedocs.io/en/v2.5.4.1/tools/package-system.html).